raygun101/MarkupKit/README.md

 * `LMRowView` and `LMColumnView` - layout views that arrange subviews in a horizontal or vertical line, respectively
 * `LMSpacer` - view that creates flexible space between other views
 * `LMLayerView` - layout view that arranges subviews in layers, like a stack of transparencies
+* `LMAnchorView` - view that optionally anchors subviews to one or more edges
 * `LMLinearGradientView` and `LMRadialGradientView` - views that facilitate the declaration of linear and radial gradient effects, respectively
 * `LMPlayerView` - view that presents an AV player